-The specific mechanisms causing this disease are unknown, but are currently being investigated.
-Tracheomalacia is extremely rare at any age, some babies are born with weak cartilage in the trachea, which is known as congenital tracheomalacia.
+The specific mechanisms causing this disease are unknown but are currently being investigated.
+Tracheomalacia is extremely rare at any age; some babies are born with weak cartilage in the trachea, known as congenital tracheomalacia.

-It can occur as a result of large blood vessels pressing on the airways, complications from tracheoesphageal fistula surgery, esophageal atresia, or prolonged use of a breathing tube.
+It can occur due to large blood vessels pressing on the airways, complications from tracheoesophageal fistula surgery, esophageal atresia, or prolonged use of a breathing tube.

 How is it diagnosed?

-Bronchoscopy is often required to diagnose tracheomalacia, this is a direct examination of the airway using a flexible camera.
-This test allows the doctor to diagnose the type of tracheomalacia, how severe the condition is, and what impact it is having on your breathing ability.
+Bronchoscopy is often required to diagnose tracheomalacia; this is a direct examination of the airway using a flexible camera.
+This test allows the doctor to diagnose the type of tracheomalacia, how severe the condition is, and its impact on your breathing ability.

-Children often outgrow tracheomalacia by the time they are 3 years old, because of this invasive treatments are generally not considered until this time has passed, unless the condition is extremely severe.
+Children often outgrow tracheomalacia by the time they are three years old; invasive treatments are generally not considered until this time has passed unless the condition is extremely severe.